 - Standardisation (the provider makes all clients follow the same procedures and practices)

-Choosing an outsource provider In choosing an outsourcing partner, you are establishing a potentially long-lasting relationship.
-It pays therefore to spend time investigating the possibilities before making a decision.
+Choosing an outsource provider you are establishing a potentially long-lasting relationship, so you need to take time deliberating on the right provider.

-When a provider has been chosen service level agreements will need to be created, these are essential to the smooth running of outsourced services.
+When a provider has been chosen, service-level agreements will need to be created, which are essential to the smooth running of outsourced services.

 Managers and other employees will need help and support in coming to terms with the new arrangements.
-In addition the provider will need to know as much as possible about the organisation and its goals.
+In addition, the provider will need to know as much as possible about your small business and its goals.

 If the provider is going to offer advice to staff and managers, it will need to have access to employee files and records and to HR policies and procedures.
-You will also need to ensure that any transfers of information are properly protected as required by the Data Protection Act.
+You will also need to ensure that any transfers of information are properly protected as required by GDPR legislation.

 - Identify the reasons for outsourcing